deco-sites/starting/docs/developing-guide/htmx/en.md

 ## Step 2: Making the Preact version of the Counter

-Let's create a Preact component for the counter to see the difference to a HTMX version:
+Let's create a Preact component for the counter to see the difference compared to a HTMX version:

 ```tsx
 import { useState } from "preact/hooks";